snowdj/geocompr/11-spatial-cv.md

 To execute the spatial resampling, we run `resample()` using the specified learner, task, resampling strategy and of course the performance measure, here the AUROC.
 This takes some time (around 10 seconds on a modern laptop) because it computes the AUROC for 500 models.
-Setting a seed ensures the reprocubility of the obtained result and will ensure the same spatial partitioning when re-running the code.
+Setting a seed ensures the reproducibility of the obtained result and will ensure the same spatial partitioning when re-running the code.

 <!-- I just thought it might be worth showing the differences between an error on the fold level and repetition level but aggregating to the rep level is not a one-liner in mlr -->